bishoph/sopare/readme.md

 Next steps/TODOs:

-  * Need to write a better word tokenizer
   * Think about optimization and pattern uniqueness for very similar sounds like light and night
   * Add plugin architecture for further processing of the results